djberg96/file-temp/README.md

 ## MS Windows
 You may need to use the mingw build in order to use this library.

-Also, there was a bug with the +GetTempFileName+ function on certain versions of MS Windows that may cause a failure.
+Also, there was a bug with the `GetTempFileName` function on certain versions of MS Windows that may cause a failure.
 However, if you'r patched up you should not see it.